TerenceTamuka/handy-man-services-fullstack-project/README.md

 - [Python Validator](https://pep8ci.herokuapp.com/)

-__Summary of Django Application Code__ This Django application provides a platform for users to book various handyman services.
+__Summary of Django Application Code__ This Django application provides a platform for users to book, manage and delete various handyman services.
 Below is an overview of the key components and functionalities implemented in the application.

   __URL Routing__ The application includes a urlpatterns list that maps various URL patterns to their corresponding views: